-The Best Supply Chain Planning & Optimization Software for 2022
+10 Best Supply Chain Planning Software for 2023

 “If you are using Excel spreadsheets for Demand & Supply planning, move quickly to this software that will certainly make your planning much more efficient, capitalize benefits very fast, and make your life much easier.”

 Supply chain planning software provides tools for management of the flow of goods and services.
 Supply-chain management includes movement and storage of raw materials, work-in-process inventory, and finished goods from point of origin to point of consumption.

 Benefits of the Streamline’s supply chain planning solution:

 1. Fast and intuitive user interface

 Streamline software is efficient and effective.
 Therefore you can concentrate on long terms goals and business development.

 Bidirectional connectivity allows you to pull in data from your sales system into Streamline, as well as automatically export the forecasted order information back to your ERP system.